BlueArchive/redis_sentinel_exporter/README.md

 This is a simple server that scrapes Redis Sentinel stats and exports them via HTTP for Prometheus consumption.

+NOTE: local bluearchive fork of a repo that disappeared (leomminov/redis_sentinel_exporter)

 ## Configuration

 * `-debug` (env `DEBUG`) – Output verbose debug information.